 For some more great branding strategies for nonprofits, read Forbes article featuring their Nonprofit Council: Nine Aspects to Consider When Branding A Nonprofit.

 GrantWatch is dedicated to helping nonprofits and businesses succeed.
-Find the grants you need the GrantWatch website, and a grant writer to write a winning proposal for you on our sister Grant Writer Team site.
+Find the grants you need the GrantWatch website.
 Contact us at 561-249-4129 or open a chat with our customer support team if you have any questions or need assistance.